Sompting Abbotts Preparatory School Scholarships And Bursaries Programme

 Is your child academic, musical, arty or sporty?
 Every year a limited number of scholarships are available through the Sompting Abbotts Preparatory School Scholarships Programme.
 The assisted places scheme was established to help able children achieve their full potential.
 Scholarships are awarded to suitable applicants only.
 These may be further subsidised with a discretionary means-tested bursary so that children can benefit notwithstanding family means.

 The scheme is open to pupils from both the state and independent school sectors.
 All awards are tenable throughout a pupil’s time at Sompting Abbotts.
 It's a condition of an award, however, that the pupil maintains a high standard of work.
 In return for demonstrating commitment in their chosen subject area, award-holders will be given many opportunities to stretch themselves and develop their abilities.

-The aim of the programme is to help pupils take full advantage of an independent education whose parents might otherwise have not been able to afford it.
+The aim of the programme is to broaden accessibility and help pupils take full advantage of an independent education whose parents might otherwise have not been able to afford it.
 The scholarships are financial rewards for excellence and the bursaries are financial rewards for excellence given to those who would not, without monetary help, have the means to attend the school.